 Niki Long is an experienced trial lawyer who has significant experience defending local businesses, mental health care facilities, residential treatment facilities, and child care facilities, as well as defending cases involving wrongful death, premises liability, and negligent hiring and supervision claims.
 She also has experience assisting with insurance coverage investigations and related coverage.

 Niki was selected as a Missouri & Kansas “Rising Star” by Super Lawyers from 2015 through 2019.
 Only 2.5 percent of Missouri and Kansas lawyers who are 40 years or younger, or in practice for 10 years or less, are named to the list of Rising Stars.
+She has now been named as a “SuperLawyer” in 2023.
 In 2015, she was selected as an “Up & Coming” lawyer by Missouri Lawyer’s Weekly.
 This award recognizes lawyers within their first 10 years of practice who have demonstrated excellence and the potential to make a difference in the legal profession and their communities.

 In May of 2022, Niki and Dave Boresi received a defense verdict after a 7-day jury trial in St. Louis County, Missouri.
 The case involved the alleged wrongful death of a 90-year-old woman who had hired BrightStar Care of Kirkwood to provide live-in personal caregivers at her home.
 The decedent collapsed in her home while under BrightStar’s care and suffered a lumbar compression fracture and a hairline fracture in her elbow.
 She died 11 days later.
 The decedent’s family asserted counts for wrongful death and punitive damages against BrightStar, the on-duty caregiver, the owner, and the director of nursing.
 Plaintiffs claimed defendants were negligent in hiring, training, and supervising the on-duty caregiver.
 Before closing arguments, the Court found that plaintiff failed to present substantial evidence to support their claim for punitive damages, and further refused to submit the case against the on-duty caregiver, owner, and director of nursing.
 Plaintiffs asked the jury to return a verdict for over $5 Million.
 After deliberating for just over an hour, the jury returned a verdict in favor of BrightStar Care.